Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/transport_condition_card.rst

   DIRICHLET : Specified concentration

-  DIRICHLET_ZERO_GRADIENT : Dirichlet (specified concentration) on inflow and zero diffusive gradient on outflow (i.e. only advective transport is considered on outflow).
+  DIRICHLET_ZERO_GRADIENT : Dirichlet (specified concentration) for inflow and zero diffusive gradient on outflow (i.e. only advective transport is considered on outflow).

   NEUMANN : Specified solute flux (**not currently implemented**)

-  ZERO_GRADIENT : Zero diffusive gradient for outflow.
-Do not use for inflow boundaries.
+  ZERO_GRADIENT : Prescribes a third-type or Robin boundary conditon on inflow and zero diffusive gradient for outflow.

   EQUILIBRIUM : Only applicable to the :ref:`source-sink-card` card.
   Attempts to set the concentrations at cells within the associated